This article is continued from the previous page… Click here to jump Back to the Beginning.

 Most gun safe bolt work is so delicate it can easily be damaged by excessive force on the door handle.
 Instead of beefing up the bolt work, manufacturers use a cheap workaround.

-Their goal is to limit the amount of force which can be applied to the bolt work by the locking handle in order to protect it.
+Their goal is to limit the amount of force which can be applied to the bolt work by the locking handle, to protect the bolt work.
 The most common methods are shear pins and clutches.

 Shear pins are common on outboard motor propeller shafts and other power equipment.
 When used in a gun safe, a small hole is drilled into the internal bolt handle shaft to insert a pin.
 This pin transmits all of the rotational force to the bolt work.

-If enough force is applied to the bolt handle, the shear pin breaks causing the bolt handle to spin freely and often come off.
+If enough force is applied to the bolt handle, the shear pin breaks.
+This causes the bolt handle to spin freely and often come off.
 Shear pins are one-shot devices.
-Once they’re broken you will need a safesmith to drill open your gun safe.
+Once they’re broken, you will need a safesmith to drill open your gun safe.

 A clutch mechanism between the handle and bolt work will allow the handle to spin freely once enough force has been applied.
 The nice thing about a clutch is that it’s not a one-shot device like a shear pin.
-In theory it allow just enough force to be applied to open an unlocked gun safe, but not enough to break into a locked gun safe.
-If these clutches fail then you’ll still need a safe technician to drill open your gun safe.
+In theory, the clutch allow just enough force to be applied to open an unlocked gun safe, but not enough to break the bolt work.
+If a clutch fails you’ll still need a safe technician to drill open your gun safe.

 Some clutches need to be adjusted after first installation by a safe technician.
-Unfortunately clutches are most common on lower cost gun safes which are installed by the owners themselves, so these clutches never get adjusted.
+Unfortunately clutches are most common on lower cost gun safes.
+Lower cost gun safes are usually installed by the owners themselves, so these clutches often never get adjusted.

 Failure of shear pins or clutches is not uncommon.
-Your child may try to play pirate with the locking wheel of your gun safe or hang off the handle.
-You may close the door on a rifle sling or empty cartridge case and need extra force to retract the locking bolts.
-A shear pin may break before the door opens and a clutch may prevent you from getting enough force.
+Your child may hang on the handle, or play pirate ship with the locking wheel of your gun safe.
+You may close the door on a rifle sling or empty cartridge case, and need extra force to retract the locking bolts.
+A shear pin may break before the door open.
+A clutch may prevent you from getting enough force.